11 Over-the-Toilet Storage Solutions That Are Actually Stylish

 There’s no standard size for over-the-toilet storage and a lot of units, especially wooden models, tend to be pretty wide.
 If you want a wooden rack but don’t have space, this slim leaning ladder from West Elm is a great option.
 It’s compact but still gives you three additional shelves.

 One of the most frustrating things about assembling over-the-toilet storage is that most models feature a bar at the bottom that runs behind the toilet.
 This bar helps counterbalance the unit, but not all toilets have space between the wall to accommodate the bar.
 You can avoid this with a floating cabinet unit instead.
-Cabinets are expensive, especially if you’re looking at hardware stores, but we spotted this slim model from Target that’s less than $100 and still features two doors with molding.
+Cabinets are expensive, especially if you’re looking at hardware stores, but we spotted this slim model from Target that’s less than $75!

 Best Low-Profile Storage

 If you’re concerned that an over-the-toilet unit will make your bathroom look too cramped, consider a low-profile unit.
 These nest just over the top and don’t take up an entire wall.
 It’s a great way to get an additional shelf without sacrificing space for art.
-We absolutely love this rattan model from Target, and it’s less than $100!
+We absolutely love this sleek model from Target, and it’s less than $70!
+The shelf wood comes in two colors: light birch or dark walnut.

 Best Spa-Inspired Storage